 SWEDEN

-PP10 Considering that any use of nuclear weapons would be contrary to the rules of international law applicable in armed conflict, and in particular the principles and rules of international humanitarian law,
+PP10 Considering that any use of nuclear weapons would generally be contrary to the rules of international law applicable in armed conflict, and in particular the principles and rules of international humanitarian law,

 Article 1 General obligations

-Develop, produce, manufacture, otherwise acquire, possess or stockpile nuclear weapons or other nuclear explosive devices;
+, produce, manufacture, otherwise acquire, possess or stockpile nuclear weapons or other nuclear explosive devices;

 Comment: As prior stated, develop cannot be verified without the Additional Protocol and therefore should be deleted.

-(e) Carry out any nuclear weapon test explosion or any other nuclear explosion; in accordance with the CTBT
+in accordance with the CTBT

 Comment: If not deleted a reference to the CTBT should be made as suggested by Switzerland as stated above.

-(f) Assist, encourage, or induce, in any way, anyone to engage in any activity prohibited to a State Party under this Treaty;
+(f) Intentionally assist, encourage, or induce, in any way, anyone to engage in any activity prohibited to a State Party under this Treaty;

 Comment: Adding intentionally in order to closer define the prohibition.